 MVP usually does not need to be treated because it is rarely a serious condition, and it does not damage the heart.
-Regular checkups with a doctor are advised.
+Regular checkups with your doctor are advised.

-People with heart rhythm changes may need to be treated with medicines to control fast heart rhythms.
-In most cases, limiting stimulants, such as caffeine and cigarettes, is all that is needed to control symptoms.
+If you have heart rhythm changes, you may need medicines that control fast heart rhythms or irregular heartbeats.
+In most cases, you will also need to limit stimulants, such as caffeine and cigarettes, to control symptoms.

-If atrial fibrillation or severe left atrial enlargement is present, treatment with an anticoagulant (blood thinner) may be recommended to keep clots from forming.
+If you have atrial fibrillation or severe left atrial enlargement, you may need treatment with an anticoagulant (blood thinner) to keep clots from forming.
 This can be in the form of aspirin or warfarin (Coumadin) therapy.

-If severe mitral regurgitation is due to a floppy mitral leaflet, rupture (tear) of the chordae tendineae, or extreme lengthening of the valve, surgical repair may be needed.
+If severe mitral regurgitation is due to a floppy mitral leaflet, rupture (tear) of the cords, or extreme lengthening of the valve, you may need surgical repair, or valve replacement.